nataliabu/ni_api/README.md

 This implementation accepts setting key-value pairs with special characters (such as ä, ö, ü).
 At th moment this is being saved correctly in the database, but curl might not display them as expected.

+#### Code structure
+I would like to refactor the code of the PUT functionality so it hase a more clear and clean structure.
+I would probably create functions for the code that takes care of saving new data entries and updating existing data enries.

 ### A note on endpoint implementation

 Sometimes one endpoint requires different methods.